Bounding the entanglement of a state from its spectrum: Negativity from spectrum

+\begin{theorem} Let $W$ be a decomposable entanglement witness ($W^{T_A}>0$), normalized to unit trace.
+Let $\rho$ be a state detected by this witness, $\Tr(\rho W)<0$.
+Then, $|\Tr(\rho W)|\leq \mathcal{N}(\rho)$. \end{theorem} \begin{proof} Denote the smallest eigenvalue of $\rho^{T_A}$ as $\lambda$, i.e. $\lambda:=\lambda_{\min}(\rho^{T_A})$, and its corresponding eigenvector as $\ket{\lambda}$.
+It holds that $\lambda=\Tr(\rho^{T_A}\ketbra{\lambda}{\lambda})=\Tr(\rho\ketbra{\lambda}{\lambda}^{T_A})$, which by definition equals the smallest possible expectation value $\Tr(\rho W)$ over all Hermitian operators $W$ with $W^{T_A}\geq 0$ and $\Tr(W)=1$.
+The negativity is the absolute value of the sum of negative eigenvalues of $\rho^{T_A}$, and therefore $\mathcal{N}(\rho)\geq|\lambda|$. \end{proof} Although this observation is rather common knowledge, we make it explicit because it links the negativity of partial transposition, which is a theoretical value, with witness violation, which is the main tool used in experiments to detect entanglement.
+Therefore, it motivates the following section from the operational point of view: the bounds derived below for the negativity will in practice also bound the largest possible violation of decomposable entanglement witnesses.

-To characterize the $\mathrm{NEGFS}{\gamma}$ sets, we must first determine the corresponding value $\alpha_{+}$ associated to that set.
+\textbf{Characterization of the $\text{NEGFS}_{\gamma}$ sets.} To characterize the $\mathrm{NEGFS}{\gamma}$ sets, we must first determine the corresponding value $\alpha_{+}$ associated to that set.
 To this end we restrict our analysis to PPS whose negativity is characterized in the following lemma:

-\begin{lemma} Given a normalized pure state $\ket{\psi}=\sum_{i}a_{i}\ket{ii}\in \mathbb{C}^{N}\otimes\mathbb{C}^{M}$, with Schmidt coefficients $a_i$, the negativity of its PPS with $p= NM/(NM+\alpha)$ is given by
+\begin{lemma} Given a normalized pure state $\ket{\psi}=\sum_{i}a_{i}\ket{ii}\in \mathbb{C}^{N}\otimes\mathbb{C}^{M}$, with Schmidt coefficients $a_i$, the negativity of its PPS with $p= D/(D+\alpha)$ is given by

 \end{lemma}